 *5.7 Fire Hazards and Risks Mitigation Strategies

 Describe any potential fire risks and strategies that may or will be used to minimize these risks.
-Describe any additional studies or results of planning with local and state emergency service agencies and resulting strategies for reduction of fuels noted in Item 2.7 Fire Hazards and Risks.
+Describe any additional studies or results of planning with local and state emergency service agencies and resulting strategies for reduction of fuels noted in MAP Guidance Item 2.7 Fire Hazards and Risks.

 *5.8 Supplemental Feeding and Feeding Areas